MatuaDoc/OnslowCollege.github.io/programming/01-intro.md

 ## Step 2: Let's write some comments

 The first code you will write will be **comments**.

-Comments help you to know what Python code you need to write.
-They are also useful for anybody else who reads your code.
+{% include shout.html side="right" emote="💭" markdown="Comments help you to know what Python code you need to write.
+They are also useful for anybody else who reads your code." %}

 To write a comment, start a line with a pound symbol (``#``).